bbauska/W3Cx-4of5-thru-May-2024/README.md

 only if we are creating a new version of the database.
 It's the case when the database does not exist.

-So the database has a version, and the first version is "0".
+The database has a version, and the first version is "0".

 You can have the same database that exists in different versions at a time, but the very common way is to define the two listeners I talked about, and create the database and the schema in the "onupgradeneeded" event listener.